Movicon Help on Line - Rel. 11.7.1302

 Report Footer (one per report): represents the area in which Graph type objects (i.e. Trends) are arranged and shown on the last report page.
 This band will only show on the last Report page.

-The Report Bands have a minimum size of 1 pixel and cannot be deleted or new ones cannot be added.
-The Band/s you wish not to display/print on your Report, simply leave them empty. |
+The Report Bands have a minimum size of 1 pixel and cannot be deleted or added to.
+The Band/s that you wish not to display/print on your Report, simply leave them empty. |

 Report Objects and Displayed Data

-Cannot understand object type "ListBox" Nothing to Paste |
+Cannot understand object type "ListBox" Nothing to Paste

 Fields containing data extracted by queries from tables associated to the Report